lewinfox/zephyr-model/modelling/modelling.md

 ### Missing Values

 - tsai has built-in support for handling missing data
-- Can use forward fill or interpolation in preprocessing
 - Some models can handle NaN values directly with masking

 ### Multiple Variables with Different Scales